suyog3235/suyog3235/README.md

 ### Hi there 👋

-I'm Suyog Kulkarni, a tech professional with over 2 years of hands-on experience in both Data Engineering and Web Development.
+I'm Suyog Kulkarni, a tech professional with hands-on experience in both Data Engineering and Web Development.
 My journey started with a solid educational foundation in Computer Science, and since then, I've been passionate about harnessing technology to create solutions that drive real-world impact.

 In my role as a Data Engineer, I've optimized data pipelines and architected analytics solutions, while in Web Development, I've crafted user-friendly, responsive web applications.
 My ability to adapt and collaborate effectively within multi-disciplinary teams has been instrumental in delivering successful projects.
 I'm an avid learner, always eager to explore emerging technologies and stay ahead in this ever-evolving tech landscape.